 Nonresident doctoral candidates have limited access to the facilities and academic life of the Institute.
 However, they are permitted access to the libraries and athletic facilities, and may be eligible to use office, design studio, laboratory, or computer facilities of the Institute.
 Nonresident doctoral candidates also have the same student health privileges and options as resident students upon payment of the health insurance premiums.

-Permission to become a nonresident doctoral candidate must be obtained from the Office of Graduate Education at least one month prior to Registration Day of the term during which the student wishes to register in this category (a fee will be assessed for late requests).
+Permission to become a nonresident doctoral candidate must be obtained from the Office of Graduate Education prior to Registration Day of the term during which the student wishes to register in this category, in accordance with deadlines published in the Academic Calendar (a fee will be assessed for late requests).

 - fieldwork or data collection